St1Ff90/TaskAppEBA/README.md

 #### Design Choices

-    Entity Framework Core: Used for ORM to simplify database interactions and manage migrations.
+    Entity Framework Core: Used for ORM to simplify database usage and manage migrations.

     JWT Authentication: Implemented for secure access to the API, allowing only authenticated users to access protected endpoints.

-    Logging: Integrated with ILogger to provide insights into the application behavior and error handling.
+    Logging: Integrated with ILogger to provide into on the application acting and error handling.

-    Dependency Injection: Leveraged throughout the application for better testability and separation of concerns.
+    Dependency Injection: Used throughout the application for better testability and separation of concerns.

     DTOs (Data Transfer Objects): Used to define the data shape sent to and from the API, ensuring that the internal model is not exposed directly.